Travel Money at Heathrow Airport

 Purchasing travel money at Heathrow airport can often be the most expensive way to get your foreign exchange, but not if you are on the ball and order it online with one of the providers offering a bureau de change outlet at the airport beforehand.
 Travelex are on hand at Heathrow with over 30 kiosks, desks and collection points across the operating terminals.

 Pre loaded currency cards are gaining more and more popularity these days.
 The cards are essentially like a debit card which are loaded with currency which can be in the single currency you are going to be needing, or can be in pounds which will then be converted to the relevant currency when used abroad.
 If you have time to order one of these cards online for delivery before you travel, it can be a cheap travel money option for your holiday.
-You will usually need to leave around 7 days for delivery of your card to your home to get the best rates, but you can sometimes purchase the cards from providers operating a bureau de change at your airport.
+You will usually need to leave around 7 days for delivery of your card to your home to get the best rates, but you can sometimes purchase the cards from providers operating a bureau de change at your airport. cheap travel money

 If you want to make sure that you don’t have to worry about rushing around picking your foreign currency up at the airport you may find that having your travel money delivered to your home before you set off is a good option.